This page explains:

 (d) the browser version and platform when information is requested;

 (e) the time and date information is requested;

 (f) a record of which pages have been requested.

-We use this information to produce statistics in relation to which pages are being accessed, and occasionally to help trace any problems - for example if a user experiences problems that appear to be related to a specific browser version or platform.
-If you submit a message to a counsellor via our site, we reserve the right to pass on to the recipient, to your internet access provider, to the police, or to any organisation which deals with or investigates inappropriate or threatening messages, any information we have related to your use of the site which might help trace you or your message, or which could be used as evidence of misconduct.
+We may use the information in (a) - (f) to produce statistics in relation to which pages are being accessed, and occasionally to help trace any problems - for example if a user experiences problems that appear to be related to a specific browser version or platform.

 The following counsellor information, if held by us, is not made public: